phoenixframework/phoenix/guides/testing/testing_channels.md

 end
 ```

 The `setup` block sets up a `Phoenix.Socket` based on the `UserSocket` module, which you can find at "lib/hello_web/channels/user_socket.ex".
 Then it says we want to subscribe and join the `RoomChannel`, accessible as "room:lobby" in the `UserSocket`.
-At the end of the test, we return the `%{socket: socket}` as metadata, so we can re-use it on every test.
+At the end of the test, we return the `%{socket: socket}` as metadata, so we can reuse it on every test.

 In a nutshell, `subscribe_and_join/3` emulates the client joining a channel and subscribes the test process to the given topic.
 This is a necessary step since clients need to join a channel before they can send and receive events on that channel.